 Step 3 of 3 – Installing the Pavers

 As of now, your project area is beginning to take shape with a solid prepared base.
 The next step is laying the pavers where you can finally begin to see your plan take action!
 The following guidelines will help ensure your project is exactly what you have imagined:

-Do start laying the pavers on the longest straight wall, but never assume anything is straight.
-Foundation walls and poured in place curbs are rarely straight.
+Never assume anything is straight.
+Foundation walls and poured-in-place curbs are rarely straight.
 Always use a string line that is spaced approximately ¼” off the wall and follow that.
 A small gap against a wall will never be seen upon completion of project.
 If you start your pavers with a crooked line it will get worse as you work away from the starting point.

 Laying the pavers too tightly can actually cause some issues in the future.
 The recommended space between the pavers is 3 mm (⅛”).
 I don’t expect you to measure the gap but just set them beside one another.
 You should stop every 4 feet and pull a string line along the laying face, with a screwdriver, adjust that face to the string line.
 Do not hammer the stones to straighten the face, it is better to space them out.